-A project is an exciting new content format on DataCamp that allows students to apply the skills they learned in courses to an end-to-end, real-world data analysis.
-A project consists of a Jupyter notebook that contains an analysis/case study/etc., but with some of the code removed.
+A project is an exciting content format on DataCamp that allows students to apply the skills they learned in courses to an end-to-end, real-world data analysis.
+A project consists of a Jupyter notebook that contains an analysis/case study/etc., but with some or all of the code removed.
 It is up to the student to complete the project, with the help of instructions and hints.

 Overview of Projects Documentation

 For detailed information on the project creation process, see the full DataCamp projects article collection.

 To understand how projects work and what to expect during and after development, here are good articles to start with: